 In November 2022, his wife Judy Hager and their daughters, Leslie Carter and Shelley Ferris, continued Bob’s legacy with a $5 million donation to Pancreas Centre BC.
 It’s the largest gift to pancreatic cancer research in the history of the province.

-When you sign up for Capilano Volkswagen Cypress Challenge, you are helping to make Bob’s vision a reality, as we work to double that $5 million.
+When you sign up for Capilano Volkswagen Cypress Challenge, you are helping to make Bob’s vision a reality.

 Make the climb.
 Save lives.